 No details available at the moment.
 If you have some information, please send it in.

 » Browse the past events for this venue

 From 10:00 to 19:30

 Note:Closed on the last Wednesday of each month and during the New Year holidays.

-Adults ¥100, Elementary School Students and under free, Seniors over 65 and Persons with Disability Certificated free.
+Adults ¥100; Elementary School Students and Under free; Seniors 65 & Over, Persons with Disability Certificates free.
 [Special Exhibition] Adults ¥300, High and Junior High School Students ¥100

 Address: 7F FF Bldg., 1-8-16 Kichijoji Honcho, Musashino-shi, Tokyo 180-0004